andychase/snapcoin/guide.md

 1. Snap a picture of it and send it to your snapcoin.net account address.
 2. If the QR code does not include an amount to send, you will get a text asking you how much to send.

+   If you know already that the QR code does not include an amount you can send send the command `[amount] [btc/ubtc/bits/sat]` with the image to skip that extra step.

 Removing Funds
 --------------